Pookachu/notes/Projects/CS - Homework/Exam 1 Practice Questions.md

 See above for an example.

 24. **What does it mean to instantiate an object?
 Write down code showing how to instantiate an object.**
+"Instantiate an object" means to make an instance of a class.
+It calls the constructor, and makes space for and then fills out the attributes of the object in the heap.

 25. **What is the heap?**
 26. **What does the heap store?
 Write down code showing something stored in the heap.**